phenixstrategicplan2

 In the working method, the same parameters as the Dutch tax authorities can be used.
 If an organization chooses a different method, then the tax authorities will conduct their own sampling.

-A "pre-audit" statistical sampling offers insight into the tax risks that an enterprise encounters with respect to indirect taxes.
+A "pre-audit" statistical sampling offers insight into the tax risks that an enterprise encounters regarding indirect taxes.
 In addition, giving only instructions and training is, in practice, insufficient for keeping "control."
 A periodic audit can help establish whether internal instructions are actually observed, whether they are adequate and whether they require adaptation to new transactions, for example.

 Statistical sampling has the added benefit of allowing the determination of the exact amount of any tax assessment by the tax authorities